OlegSmelov/olegsmelov.github.io/_posts/2019-11-24-notes-on-building-computers.markdown

 ### New hardware is unproven hardware

-If you buy a new piece of hardware, you're more likely to encounter issues with both hardware and software.
+If you buy a new piece of hardware the day it comes out, you're more likely to encounter issues with both hardware and software.
 We've bought a couple of RTX 2080 Ti GPUs, and we've had problems with failing hardware and misbehaving drivers.

 ### Memory